 4. Coffee Beans Sale

-Set up an online shop or sell your coffee beans in a well-trafficked area in your community.
+Once you get your partnership established, set up an online shop or sell your coffee beans in a well-trafficked area in your community.
 You can also sell freshly brewed coffee in the mornings to people on their way to work.

 Let people know why you’re raising money, and get the word out by promoting your coffee bean sale by posting flyers around the community.